KataChannel/katastarterkit/GITHUB-RELEASE-READY.md

 ---

-**🎉 KataCore is now ready to be the best fullstack starter kit on GitHub!**
+**🎉 Timonacore is now ready to be the best fullstack starter kit on GitHub!**

 **Key Selling Points:**
 - ⚡ **Fastest** - Bun.js runtime